 Professional Statements and Societal Positions Guidelines

-American Academy of Opthalmology-2018
+American Academy of Ophthalmology-2018

 The 2018 Preferred Practice Parameter on ocular edema and opacification by the American Academy of Ophthalmology did not provide specific recommendations on the keratoprosthesis, but discussed the technology and its current use:

 "Significant improvements in the design and postoperative management of the Boston type 1 keratoprosthesis has resulted in a steady rise in the number of these procedures performed both in the United States and abroad.
 Reduced incidence of postoperative stromal necrosis and bacterial endophthalmitis due to the chronic use of protective soft contact lenses and topical antibiotics has resulted in improved retention and visual outcomes and has had a positive impact on surgeons' perceptions of when to recommend keratoprosthesis.
-Once considered a procedure of last resort in patients with severe bilateral visual impairment, it is now being used for a variety of unilateral and bilateral indications, such as ocular trauma, herpetic keratitis, aniridia, and Stevens-Johnson syndrome.
+Once considered a procedure of last resort in individuals with severe bilateral visual impairment, it is now being used for a variety of unilateral and bilateral indications, such as ocular trauma, herpetic keratitis, aniridia, and Stevens-Johnson syndrome.
 More recently, as corneal surgeons have gained a greater appreciation of the failure rate of repeat corneal transplantation, a role for a keratoprosthetic in cases of multiple graft failure has become clearer.
 Despite earlier suggestions, keratoprosthetics are not considered ideal for pediatric cases, particularly as primary treatment....

 "Individuals with severe dry eye and autoimmune ocular surface diseases...remain a difficult management group despite the other successes of the Boston type 1 keratoprosthetic.
 Primary placement of the Boston keratoprosthesis in this group of individuals results in a higher rate of epithelial defects, scleral and corneal necrosis, extrusion, and endophthalmitis.
 Some surgeons advocate ocular surface reconstruction with combined keratolimbal allografts or living related allografts prior to placement of the keratoprosthesis.
 This can potentially lead to improved outcomes in this group.
 The Boston type 2 keratoprosthetic designed to be used through the eyelid and the osteo-odonto-keratoprosthesis have been implanted with some success in this group of individuals."